john-cd/rust_howto/bk/src/standard_library/result.md

 ## References {#skip}

-- [What is the Rust equivalent to a `try catch` statement][stackoverflow-what-is-the-rust-equivalent-to-a-try-catch-statement]⮳.
+- [What is the Rust equivalent to a `try catch` statement][stackoverflow~what-is-the-rust-equivalent-to-a-try-catch-statement]⮳.

 {{#include refs.incl.md}}
 {{#include ../refs/link-refs.md}}